 Every web design and development project should begin with a knowledge gathering phase during which both you and the developer get to know each other, define the scope of the project, and set goals.
-Usually this begins with a 15-30 minute call during which the basics are discussed and a longer meeting scheduled for a formal exploration of the project.
-During the exploration meeting the two parties can flesh out goals, discuss design direction in depth, and clarify any vague concepts.
+Usually, this begins with a 15-30 minute call during which the basics are discussed and a longer meeting scheduled for a formal exploration of the project.
+During the exploration meeting, the two parties can flesh out goals, discuss design direction in-depth, and clarify any vague concepts.
 After all these, your developer should be able to produce a detailed proposal and project timeline.

 2. Kickoff Meeting

-After the preliminary knowledge phase comes the planning phase, which ensures that projects begin on the right track.
+After the preliminary knowledge phase comes to the planning phase, which ensures that projects begin on the right track.
 This usually takes place in person and your developer might suggest either their office or yours as a venue.
 During this meeting, expect to hear your developer reveal their plans for the project, top-level objectives, suggest milestones, assign homework, and also submit their process for review.

 3. Content Creation and Organization

-A process which outsiders hardly ever associate with web design and development is content creation and organization.
+A process that outsiders hardly ever associate with web design and development is content creation and organization.
 But make no mistake, creating, organizing, and collecting your website’s assets is a valuable part of the web design and development process.
-By content assets we mean text, videos, photos, testimonials, graphics, charts, graphs—anything that you might want to present to the world on your website because it enhances the quality of the information and experience that you want your audience to have.
+By content assets, we mean text, videos, photos, testimonials, graphics, charts, graphs—anything that you might want to present to the world on your website because it enhances the quality of the information and experience that you want your audience to have.
 Your web developer will most likely have a content specialist on staff to assist with this process, and provide other services like content strategy, copywriting, and asset management.